yashp96/helpingheaders/README.md

 # helpingheaders
-A repo for storing headers with helper macros for C/C++
+A repo for storing headers with helpful macros for C/C++